Inaugural APRC 2019

 - Establish an association for the African legislative Researchers working in African Parliaments.

-The Conference will bring together researchers from African Parliaments (National and Subnational levels), and researchers from related research institutions.
+The Conference will bring together researchers from African Parliaments (National and Sub-national levels), and researchers from related research institutions.
+The Conference is also open to the researchers working with other parliaments outside Africa and related institutions.

 The Parliament of Kenya is pleased to invite proposals for short, engaging and inspiring presentations for a knowledge sharing, interactive open session discussions during the conference.
 Participants intending to present papers at the conference are welcome to submit abstracts tailored towards addressing any of the following thematic areas.